 I had been looking for a good spot to capture a classic 'look up' picture.

-That morning I was traveling along the Kebler Pass in Colorado and had stopped to take a hike into the forest.
+That morning, I was travelling along the Kebler Pass in Colorado and had stopped to take a hike into the forest.
 When I got back closer to where I had parked, I noticed a tall grove of aspen trees that looked promising.

-People say that you are supposed to lay on the ground for this type of photograph, but I wanted to make sure everything was as sharp as possible.
+People say you are supposed to lay on the ground for this type of photograph, but I wanted to ensure everything was as sharp as possible.
 So, I mounted my camera on my tripod.
-There is no center pole on my tripod, so I extended the legs and lowered the camera as close to the ground as possible.
+There was no center pole on my tripod, so I extended the legs and lowered the camera as close to the ground as possible.

 My camera screen flips out, but not completely.
-So, I still had to get pretty low to the ground to frame up the composition and make sure I was capturing a good sunburst.
+So, I still had to get pretty low to the ground to frame the composition and ensure I was capturing a good sunburst.

 Benefits of VIP membership:

 • Download all new issues of Landscape Photography Magazine

 • Download all back issues of Landscape Photography Magazine

 • Download all new issues of Wild Planet Photo Magazine